Published Jun 16, 2024 · Updated Feb 28, 2026

 How do tutors provide personalised support?

 Tutors provide continuity and calibration.
 Short, scheduled check‑ins at assessment peaks, written confirmations of agreed adjustments, and options for alternative modes (captioned recordings, written summaries) lower barriers for students who might otherwise disengage.
-Tutors also coach students on how to frame questions for staff, improving the quality and pace of interactions across the programme team.
+Tutors can also coach students on how to frame questions for staff, improving the quality and pace of interactions across the programme team.

 What common communication barriers persist?

 Different expectations about the scope and depth of guidance, time‑pressured staff diaries, and students’ apprehension about academic authority can all slow dialogue.
-Programmes mitigate these by agreeing service standards for response times, clarifying who owns which queries, and making office hours and escalation routes visible.
-A single source of truth for timetables, room changes, and assessments reduces the noise that often crowds out substantive discussion.
+Programmes can mitigate these issues by agreeing service standards for response times, clarifying who owns which queries, and making office hours and escalation routes visible.
+A single source of truth for timetables, room changes, and assessments reduces the noise that crowds out substantive discussion.

 Which communication strategies work best?